Ximene Trencavel-25 March 1355

 ‘Thank you; that is perhaps the best compliance with the dress code I have ever seen.
 We will now proceed via the northern ramp in procession.
 Proceed demurely and remember you must join in all the responses and hymns!’

 The body of the Church of St Volusieu was almost entirely in darkness, but punctuated with a thousand tiny points of candlelight.
 The dark and sombre structural granite reflected none of the light from the candles, and could only be seen as variations in the intensity of shadow.
-The canopy above the altar, coated with gold leaf, glimmered in the light.
+However, the canopy above the altar, coated with gold leaf, glimmered in the light, drawing the attention of everyone in the congregation.

 The whole of the combined household of the Chateau de Foix, arrived at the church nearly an hour before the service commenced.
 Everyone was expected to receive communion and therefore attendance of confession before the service was compulsory.